JoeyShapiro/Kale/NOTES.md

-oh the service and controller crap. ugh could use an acutal api search. with items and shit but this good for now
+oh the service and controller crap. ugh could use an acutal api search. with items and shit but this good for now should i create a new list everytime. we will see what i need to do. but its minor stuff